NEFSC/READ-SSB-Lee-metadata/README.md

 1. when this project was created: Jan, 2021
 1. what the project does: Describes data in the oracle databases with a special eye towards fields that are used by social scientists
 1. why the project is useful:  Describes data in the oracle databases with a special eye towards fields that are used by social scientists
-1. how users can get started with the project: Download and follow the readme
+1. how users can get started with the project: Just read the readme
-1. where users can get help with your project:  email me or open an issue
+1. where users can get help with your project:  Open an issue
 1. who maintains and contributes to the project.
 Min-Yang

 # License file